DevExpress-Examples/reporting-wpf-mvvm-show-report-document-preview/Readme.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T1036933)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# How to Use the DocumentPreviewControl in a WPF MVVM Application to Preview a Report
+# Reporting for WPF - How to Use the DocumentPreviewControl in a WPF MVVM Application to Preview a Report

 This example demonstrates how to bind the [DocumentPreviewControl.DocumentSource](https://docs.devexpress.com/WPF/DevExpress.Xpf.DocumentViewer.DocumentViewerControl.DocumentSource property to the report source in the ViewModel.
 The project implements a command to show the report preview in a modal window.
 In this example the reports are stored in the SQLite database.